-Progress Towards Milestones: Staff coordinates with SWRCB CEDEN staff for support on data submittal to the CEDEN system.
+Progress Towards Milestones: Staff coordinated with SWRCB CEDEN and CCRWQCB staff for support on data submittal to the CEDEN system for the Integrated Report process.
 Staff worked with an Access database contractor to implement updates to the data management system.
-CSCI analysis was completed for the 2024 bioassessment data, and analysis of the data is underway, including a bioassessment memo for 2024.
+Staff are analyzing the 2024 bioassessment data with the recently calculated CSCI scores for a bioassessment memo for 2024.
 Monitoring data was submitted to CEDEN to support the SWRCB Integrated Report for 2028.